openstack-archive/fuel-plugin-lma-collector/deployment_scripts/puppet/modules/lma_collector/README.md

 It works for "standard" OpenStack services that write their logs into log files located in `/var/log/{service}`, where `{service}` is the service name.

-For example it works for Nova, Neutron, Cinder, Glance, Heat, Keysone, Horizon and Murano.
+For example it works for Nova, Neutron, Cinder, Glance, Heat, Keystone, Horizon and Murano.

 The define doesn't work for Swift, as Swift only writes its logs to Syslog.